 A dash of pumpkin pie spice, bourbon, and orange zest are original additions to the classic strawberry-rhubarb combination.
 The quinoa crumble on top makes this dish gluten-free, too.
 We highly recommend serving it with a scoop of vanilla ice cream (dairy-free or otherwise).

 This “dessert” is so darn healthy it shouldn’t even count as a decadent after-dinner treat.
-The only ingredients are apple juice, strawberries, banana, apple, vanilla, and dairy-free yogurt.
+The only ingredients are apple juice, strawberries, a banana, an apple, vanilla, and dairy-free yogurt.

 Ahh, fruit snacks.
 Nothing sums up second grade like sitting in the backseat of a station wagon and eating a packet of gummies on the way to a piano lesson.
 Take a trip down memory lane with these homemade—and healthier—strawberry gelatin snacks.

 Remember fruit leathers?
 They’re basically the slightly-more-healthy, less neon-colored version of childhood classics like Fruit Roll-Ups and Fruit by the Foot.
 This homemade version is made with spinach, carrots, strawberries, orange, and honey.

 It’s shockingly easy to make dried fruit at home, which is good to know at the height of summer, when produce is at its peak.
 Slice berries, sprinkle them with salt and pepper, and bake at a low temperature for a few hours.